aya-rs/book/src/start/hello-xdp.md

 target/bpfel-unknown-none/debug/myapp:  file format elf64-bpf

-Disassembly of section xdp:
+Disassembly of section xdp/myapp:

-0000000000000000 <xdp_firewall>:
+0000000000000000 <myapp>:
        0:       b7 00 00 00 02 00 00 00 r0 = 2
        1:       95 00 00 00 00 00 00 00 exit
 ```

-We can see an `xdp_firewall` section here.
+We can see an `xdp/myapp` section here.
 `r0 = 2` sets register `0` to `2`, which is the value of the `XDP_PASS` action.
 `exit` ends the program.